department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-04-Household information section usability/conversation-guide.md

 ## Task: [Step 6: Confirmation] - 3 minutes

-- What are your thoughts on this page after you submitted your application?
+- What are your thoughts on this page now that you have submitted your application?
-- Is this what you would expect or if not, what are your expectations of what you would see here or what would happen next?
+- What are your expectations of what is on this page and what would happen next?
+- Would you do anything on this page or pause before moving on?

 ### Things to watch for: